 (e) The length of time between adoptive placements for the adoptive parents shall be specified in the policy.

-(f) Any relative or foster caregiver who has expressed interest in the child, shall be considered at the matching conference.
+(f) Any adult relative or foster caregiver who has expressed interest in the child by the completion and submission of either the JFS 01691 or JFS 01692 shall be considered at the matching conference.
 The following is the preferential order for the placement of a child if more than one family is being considered for placement:

 (i) An adult relative.